jedrichards/es6/README.md

 );
 ```

-> A promise's `then()` method can register two callbacks to handle fulfillment or rejection.
+Alternatively use the `then()` and `catch()` methods to handle each callback explicitly.
+This is the preferred form since it signals intent more clearly.

 ```js
 promise